masoudrostami/Azure-Machine-Learning-Project-Capstone-Udacity/README.md

 ---

 ## 1) Automated ML
+Automated Machine Learning is the process of automating the time-consuming, iterative tasks of ML model development.
+It allows to build the models with high scale efficiency & productivity all while sustaining the model quality.
+In case of classification problem, many models such as XGBoost, RandomForest, StackEnsemble, VotingEnsemble etc. are compared

+#### AutoMl configuration settings experiment
 Overview of the `automl` settings and configuration settings experiment:
    - `experiment_timeout_minutes`: Set to 30 minutes.
 The experiment will timeout after that period to avoid over utilizing of resources.
    - `max_concurrent_iterations`: Set to 4.
 The max number of concurrent iterations to be run parallely.